 Our surgeons often use an advanced technique that eliminates the need for surgical drains.
 While they serve an important purpose, surgical drains can be an uncomfortable and cumbersome part of your recovery.
 Instead of drains, Dr. Spring and Dr. Hromadka use internal stitches (“progressive tension sutures”) or an FDA-approved abdominoplasty surgical glue to eliminate the empty space where fluid can collect.
 These techniques improve the recovery process by minimizing the discomfort and inconvenience associated with drains.

-A mini-abdominoplasty is a modified version of the traditional abdominoplasty.
+A mini tummy tuck is a modified version of the traditional abdominoplasty.
 This procedure is performed to get rid of excess skin and fat below the belly button.
-A mini-abdominoplasty or mini-tummy tuck, is most commonly performed for patients who only have excess tissue below the belly button and have good skin elasticity.
-A mini-abdominoplasty has the advantage of having a smaller incision and less recovery time.
+It is most commonly performed for patients who only have excess skin below the belly button and have good skin elasticity.
+A mini tummy tuck involves a smaller incision and less recovery time than a complete tummy tuck.

 Body contouring surgery such as a tummy tuck may be combined with other cosmetic procedures if desired.
 Women who have had children may choose to have breast augmentation or a breast lift performed at the same time to restore the appearance of the breasts after breastfeeding.
 Combining cosmetic breast surgery with a tummy tuck and liposuction is often referred to as a mommy makeover .
 This is an option you can discuss with Dr. Spring or Dr. Hromadka during your consultation.